Kingston Memorial Centre: Memorial Centre Farmers’ Market

 In 2012, Kingston City Council approved the establishment of a new farmers' market at the Memorial Centre.
 The Memorial Centre Farmers’ Market started up on May 20, 2012.
 It promotes local food grown and produced within about 100 km of the market.
 The market's goal is to expand the market for "sustainably-produced food in Kingston".

 School development proposal

 In early summer 2012, news of discussions to sell part of the Memorial Centre to the Limestone District School Board for a new high school was released.
 Early public comment on the suggestion was largely negative and city councillors seem divided on the issue.
 The results of any further discussions between the City and the school board were undecided as of early 2013.
 On June 4, 2013 Kingston City Council adopted a motion to not sell any of the land at the Memorial Centre or the Cook's Brothers Arena for a new school building.
 A year later, in June 2014, Kingston City Council re confirmed its 2013 decision not to sell any portion of the property.

-On February 3, 2015, the newly elected Kingston City Council, featuring seven (of thirteen) first-time Councillors, voted 9-3 NOT to consider the property for a school.
+On February 3, 2015, the newly elected Kingston City Council, featuring seven (of thirteen) first-time Councillors, voted 9-3 not to consider the property for a school.

-This was completely a politically motivated move as the VAST majority of Williamsville constituents and parents with school age children wanted the Memorial Centre site for the new school.